-To implement the propositions in this paper will shift the creation and maintenance of our built environment towards meeting lasting and fundamental concerns of European citizens globalization.
-The following paragraphs synthesise the policy propositions of previous chapters and suggest a new architectural policy.
-This do not imply that others have no role or responsibility, but Authority has the a main role; and but architects must also consider their own profession if they are to prescribe for others.
+To implement the propositions in this paper will shift the creation and maintenance of our built environment towards meeting lasting and fundamental concerns of European citizens.
+The following paragraphs synthesise the policy propositions of previous chapters.
+This do not imply that others have no role or responsibility, but authority has the main role; and architects must also consider their own profession if they are to prescribe for others.